DTrejo/dtrejo.github.io/chaos-in-your-product-prototyping.md

 letter "M", this means not every number in your design/code will be pretty (b/c CSS typography doesn't directly map to visual beauty: Ask Gon for more information about this, he can draw you a picture to show you what I mean).
+- No redlining nor annoying back and forth.
+Prefer to sit and review it together.
+Your second best option is to get the sketch file or a mobile and desktop png, then compare the page in one tab with the design open in another tab.
+By swapping back and forth quickly with your tab hotkeys you can see what needs adjustment.

 ## Less Chaos: Experiment Choice
 It is difficult to choose the next experiment.
 It is difficult to assess how